How does Israel’s occupation of Palestine work?

 Canadian officials announced at the last minute that they would not be presenting in oral proceedings on Tuesday, but did not give a reason.
 The court is expected to hear varying opinions, however.

 The way in which each country voted in the UN General Assembly in the 2022 vote that prompted this case may be indicative of their approach in upcoming days in The Hague.
-The United States, United Kingdom and Canada voted against referring the case, whereas Brazil, Spain and Switzerland abstained.
+The United States, United Kingdom and Canada voted against referring the case, while Brazil, Spain and Switzerland abstained.

 What constitutes an ‘occupation’?